 Unfortunately, not all side jobs have the potential to become a full-time business.
 It’s important to establish at the beginning whether your business can grow into something that can support you solely.
 Once you’ve established the potential to grow, it’s best to take things slowly and grow gradually while you continue to work your day job.
 Scaling up slowly can be as simple as setting quantifiable goals you want to achieve for the next stage of your business and working toward making them happen.
 This could mean more sales, orders, or new leads.
 You could also target a minimum monthly profit goal and figure out what you need to do to achieve it.
 Another important point to consider is do you have the budget to commit to scaling, both in terms of finance and time.
 Reaching the next stage might involve investing more in marketing, inventory etc, as well as more time on your behalf.
 Can you afford it?

 4. Listen to Expert Advice/Mentorship

 Don’t be afraid to enlist the help of experts in your field.
 A simple bit of outreach could yield amazing results.
 If you feel like you’ve hit a wall in your progress, an expert or mentor could provide the outside viewpoint that helps you surmount the obstacle.
 It’s understandable wanting to figure everything out on your own, but sometimes admitting help is needed is the first step to making tangible progress.
-At Small Business BC, our Ask The Expert program can connect you with industry experts and entrepreneurs for guidance.
+At Small Business BC, our Talk to an Expert program can connect you with industry experts and entrepreneurs for guidance.
 This one-on-one consultation provides practical advice for your business.

 5. Grow Your Network